What is the meaning of the minimum settlement threshold?

-Our minimum threshold is the minimum amount which can be automatically transferred from your Flutterwave account to your bank account.
+Our minimum threshold is the minimum amount that can be automatically transferred from your Flutterwave account to your bank account.
 This means that amounts below this cannot be settled unless by special request.

 How does this work exactly?

-The Minimum thresholds for settlement are shown in the table below:
+The Minimum thresholds for each currency settlement are shown in the table below:

-If a non-U.S merchant collects USD, do they need to have a minimum of $1,000 to be settled?
+Does a non-U.S merchant who collects USD need to have a minimum of $1,000 to be settled?

 No, if a Non-U.S Merchant, collects payments in USD, they don’t need to have up to $1,000 to be settled since they’ll be settled in their local currency.
-So, if a Kenyan Merchant collects dollar payments, the dollar amount for the Kenyan only needs to be equivalent to or more than KES minimum threshold (KES500) to be settled.
+So, if a Kenyan Merchant collects dollar payments, the dollar amount for the Kenyan only needs to be equivalent to or more than the KES minimum threshold (KES 20) to be settled.

 Does the USD minimum threshold apply when a non-U.S merchant wants to be settled in USD?

 Yes, it does apply.
 It won’t apply if they choose to be settled in their local currency.

 Does the same USD rule above apply to GBP, EUR, ZAR and other currencies?